fedora-python/compileall2/README.md

 * `-s` and `-a` command line options for manipulation with path baked into a compiled `*.pyc` file.

+* `-o` command line option enables you to specify multiple optimization levels at once which leads to multiple byte-compiled files (for each optimization level) in one run

 ## Installation

 * From [PyPI](https://pypi.org/project/compileall2/) via `pip install compileall2`